CphBusCosSem3/Exercises/CA/CA1/README.md

 * Your opinions about good or bad things about this flow.
 What was good and what was bad?
 * Your thoughts on what you did different from your last semester to better learn the course material we gave you

-Please make sure to enclude a link to the git repository for the chat server, web server and client code.
+Please make sure to include a link to the git repository for the chat server, web server and client code.

 ## How to spend your four days
 You are supposed to develop the system over 2 consecutive two-day mini sprints as sketched below: